๐ŸฆพBiomedical Engineering I

 Why This Matters

-Tissue engineering scaffolds represent one of the most testable intersections of materials science, cell biology, and clinical application in biomedical engineering.
-You're being tested on your ability to connect scaffold design choices—material selection, fabrication method, porosity—to biological outcomes like cell behavior, tissue integration, and degradation timing.
+Tissue engineering scaffolds sit at one of the most testable intersections of materials science, cell biology, and clinical application in biomedical engineering.
+You're expected to connect scaffold design choices (material selection, fabrication method, porosity) to biological outcomes like cell behavior, tissue integration, and degradation timing.
 This isn't just about memorizing what scaffolds are made of; it's about understanding why specific design parameters matter for specific tissues.

-The concepts here tie directly to broader course themes: biocompatibility, structure-function relationships, and the engineering design process.
+These concepts tie directly to broader course themes: biocompatibility, structure-function relationships, and the engineering design process.
 When you encounter scaffold questions on exams, you'll need to justify material choices, predict how cells will respond to different architectures, and troubleshoot why a scaffold might fail in vivo.
-Don't just memorize the list of biomaterials—know what principle each design decision illustrates and how trade-offs between properties shape real clinical outcomes.
+Know what principle each design decision illustrates and how trade-offs between properties shape real clinical outcomes.

 Foundational Principles: What Scaffolds Do and Why